DW01/traktor-docs/getting-started/index.md

 └── info/                     # Additional project metadata
 ```

-**Source** is where you work—all your scenes, materials, scripts, and textures go here.
+**Source** is where you work.
+All your scenes, materials, scripts, and textures go here.
 This is what you edit and version control.

 **Output** contains the optimized runtime assets.
 The pipeline generates these automatically when you save changes.
 Don't edit these files manually.